DVaughan/AutoNumberAddin/README.md

 Notice that the listing number changed.

-Code listings, figures, and captions are all number sequentially.
+Code listings, figures, and captions are all numbered sequentially.

 ## How it works
 This addin uses conventions to determine what is a caption or a reference to a caption.